MicrosoftDocs/Viva/Teams-insights/teams-app-install.md

 # Install the Microsoft Viva Insights app

-_**Please note:** The Microsoft Viva Insights app is in the process of rolling out to Microsoft Teams users worldwide._
+_**Note:** The Microsoft Viva Insights app is currently rolling out to Microsoft Teams users worldwide._

 This section describes how to install the Microsoft Viva Insights app for yourself.
-(If you are an admin who is tasked with installing the Viva Insights app for an organization, see [Admin tasks](teams-app-admin-tasks.md).)
+(If you are an admin who will install the Viva Insights app for an organization, see [Admin tasks](teams-app-admin-tasks.md).)

 1. Open Microsoft Teams on the web or in a desktop client.